jeremygradisher/resources/cool-websites.md

 https://chat.openai.com/ - OpenAI is an AI research and deployment company.
 Our mission is to ensure that artificial general intelligence benefits all of humanity.

+https://www.remove.bg/ - Remove Image Background: 100% automatically – in 5 seconds – without a single click – for free.
+For free, this keeps your pics pretty small.
+Like 600px limit.

 https://pictory.ai/ - Automatically create short, highly-sharable branded videos from your long form content.

 https://www.capitoltrades.com/ - shows what the politicians are investing in.